saurabhmishraiitg/learn-spark/notes/spark-concepts.md

 ### Predicate PushDown

 `Predicate Pushdown` aims at pushing down the filtering to the `bare metal`, i.e. a data source engine.
-That is to increase the performance of queries since the filtering is performed at the very low level rather than dealing with the entire dataset after it has been loaded to Spark’s memory and perhaps causing memory issues.
+That is to increase the performance of queries since the filtering is performed at the very low level rather than dealing with the entire dataset after it has been loaded to Spark's memory and perhaps causing memory issues.
 InputFormat such as `parquet` also support `Predicate Pushdown`

 - [Reference](https://jaceklaskowski.gitbooks.io/mastering-spark-sql/spark-sql-Optimizer-PushDownPredicate.html)